broadinstitute/gatk/scripts/variantstore/docs/azure/cromwell_on_azure_cosmos.md

 For now these instructions leverage some of the useful items that were created as part of the CoA deployment for Azure SQL Database, specifically the resource group and User Assigned Managed Identity.
-If the ideas from this spike live on it would be nice to not have dependencies on these artifacts from the previous spike.
+If the ideas from this spike live on it would be nice to not have dependencies on these artifacts from the previous Azure SQL Database spike.

 ```
 # Fish out the CromwellOnAzure resource group name that was named after your Broad username.